pabasara404/Multi-Purpose-Robotic-Inspector/README.md

 Description:

-Our versatile robotic system combines the power of Arduino Uno and ESP8266 microcontrollers to create a highly capable and adaptable robot designed for demanding environments, such as nuclear power plants and chemical factories.
+The versatile robotic system combines the power of Arduino Uno and ESP8266 microcontrollers to create a highly capable and adaptable robot designed for demanding environments, such as nuclear power plants and chemical factories.

 Key Features: